lawslefthand/Blackpill-CMSIS-Drivers/README.md

 # STM32 Blackpill CMSIS Drivers

-A comprehensive collection of **CMSIS** and **HAL-based drivers** written in C for the STM32F401CEU-powered **Blackpill** development boards.
+A comprehensive collection of **CMSIS** and selective **HAL-based drivers** written in C for the STM32F401CEU-powered **Blackpill** development boards.
 This repository focuses on providing **clean, modular, and reusable drivers** for commonly used peripherals, enabling developers to have full control over the hardware.

 While primarily targeted at the STM32F401CEU, these drivers are also compatible with the STM32F411CEU with minimal modifications (mainly in clock configuration).